Infrastructure policy of Donald Trump: Fossil fuels

 In June 2019, the Trump administration introduced a new rule on coal power plant emissions, requiring electric utilities to cut their emissions to 35% below 2005 levels by 2030.
 It authorized the creation of targets for improving efficiency by state regulators and did not require the switching from coal to other energy sources.
 This new rule replaced the Obama-era Clean Power Plan, which established specific carbon-emissions reduction target for each state.
 However, according to the International Energy Agency, the U.S. electricity sector needed to reduce its emissions by 74% below 2005 levels over the same period in order to prevent the global average temperature from rising by more than 2 °C. Nevertheless, utilities were already moving away from coal as the costs of alternatives had become increasingly competitive.

 The Trump administration was selling leases in Alaska's Arctic National Wildlife Refuge to oil companies for drilling.
 Although environmentalists opposed the project on the grounds that it damaged the landscape and harmed the animals that migrated there, some native Alaskans living in the area supported the move.
 While infrastructure there was limited, residents received their paychecks from the oil industry drilling in Prudhoe Bay, which also paid for a full-time fire department and a basketball gym.
 They also had flush toilets, which do not exist in villages outside the Refuge.
 However, after a lease sale, an oil company would need to first drill some test wells to see if a significant amount of oil in the area could be found, and if there was, then environmental reviews and permits would be needed before extraction could proceed.

 Cheap and abundant energy has fueled the revival of American manufacturing.
 However, steel tariffs from the Trump administration's trade war with China also increased the cost of pipeline construction and other equipment.

-Donald Trump would oversee the largest increase in oil production during a single presidential term even after the COVID-19 pandemic in the United States hit in mid 2020.
-Just before the pandemic, US oil production would hit 13.2 million barrels a day which was the highest number in US history and an increase of nearly 4.1 million barrels from Trump's inauguration month.
+Trump oversaw the largest increase in oil production during a single presidential term even after the COVID-19 pandemic in the United States hit in mid 2020.
+Just before the pandemic, American oil production reached 13.2 million barrels a day, the highest in American history and an increase of nearly 4.1 million barrels from Trump's inaugural month.

+During his second term, President Trump again withdrew the United States from the Paris climate agreement, and reversed many environmental regulations from the prior administration.
+Trump continues to promote fossil fuel production and exports.
+Between 2016 and 2025, American oil production grew 70 percent, making the United States one of the top producer and exporter in the world.
+America is also a leader in export of liquefied natural gas (LNG).

+In late April 2026, President Trump approved the Bridger Pipeline, carrying crude oil from the border with Canada to Wyoming.